adminsnzh/VIP-Switch/README.md

 # VIP-Switch
-To online and offline VIP.
+To online and offline VIP on Enterprise Linux 6/7 and SLES12...